Neighborhood Park Rules

 3. Please put all trash in trash cans.

 Also, if you see trash or litter left by a previous visitor, and if it is not inconvenient or repulsive to do so, please put it in the trash.
 You and the next visitors will then enjoy the park that much more.
 Thanks.

 4. Dogs must be leashed and dog waste disposed of in receptacles.

 When dogs are not confined on private property, they MUST be on a leash and under direct control, as required by Arizona law, Maricopa Co. ordinance, Phoenix ordinance, Anthem CC&R’s, common courtesy, and common sense.
 Even people who like dogs and are otherwise comfortable with them may feel uncomfortable or threatened when approached by an unfamiliar and unrestrained dog.
 There is also a risk, for with any dog there is a real possibility of an unexpected situation becoming an uncontrolled mishap.
 Finally, non-compliance with leash laws can be expensive: if observed by a law enforcement officer, it will likely result in a significant penalty.

 For the convenience of dog owners, most parks have doggie stations with plastic bags for picking up poop.
 Please use them as needed; but we would ask owners to take a couple of grocery or produce bags when leaving home for use on the way to the park and to reduce the consumption of doggie station bags.
 Thanks.

-13. Please try to be a really good neighbor.
-And enjoy your visit!
+16. Enjoy the park.
+Please try to be a really good neighbor.
+Have fun.